Fletchunter/My-FNF-Charts/README.md

 # FNF-My-Charts

 My FNF Charts.

-This is all of my charts in FNF, and I put effort into it.
+My Collection of FNF charts

 If you want to download my charts use [DownGit](https://minhaskamal.github.io/DownGit/#/home)